Published: November 19, 2020

-You should show empathy and understanding of a problem — it’s endearing.
+You should show empathy towards and understanding of the problem you're trying to solve— it’s endearing.

-Besides, asking how the customer’s doing, using names instead of “you” makes customers feel approached personally which greatly increases sales.
+Besides, asking how the customers are doing and using names instead of just “you” makes customers feel approached personally which greatly increases sales.

-Probably, offering your services to everyone isn’t the best strategy.
-Finding the audience that most likely will be interested in your product may better work for your marketing strategy.
+Offering your services to everyone probably isn’t the best strategy.
+Finding the audience that most likely will be interested in your product may work a lot better for your marketing strategy.

 For this exact purpose, you can try to define your Buyer Persona — a description of a person who represents your target audience’s details.